 |Part-time study available||Yes|

 As a postgraduate student, you will be an active member of the department’s flourishing research culture.
-You will be encouraged to attend and participate in both the weekly departmental research seminar and in the Philosophy and History of Science seminar, which often features well-known scholars in the field, from Bristol and beyond.
+You will be encouraged to take part in the weekly departmental research seminar and the specialised philosophy of science seminars, often featuring well-known scholars in the field, from Bristol and beyond (see our events pages).
 There is also a weekly postgraduate seminar, where you may present your own work before your peers and learn to develop your argumentative strategies in a supportive environment.

 - UK: full-time

 - UK: part-time (two years)